 Free transportation with the Lisbon Card.

 The Palacio da Pena is likely the most famous of Sintra palaces.
 With its brightly coloured towers and mountaintop location, it is a stark contrast to the dark forest around it.
 Towering above the town, it is one of the most popular destinations and will be very crowded, no matter what time of year or day you visit.

 The Palacio Nacional de Sintra, or the National Palace of Sintra, is located in the historic center of town.
 Its white gothic exterior is distinctly different from the colorful facades of the Pena Palace but the interiors are no less elaborate, although they are different.
 It is also the most used of the royal palaces, as it was a favorite of the Royal Family from the 15th through the 19th centuries.

 The Castelo de los Mouros is the name for the Moorish castle ruins that are along the same mountaintop ridge as the Pena Palace.
 Left to ruin in the 12th century, the ruins were restored rather romantically in the 19th century and are intertwined with the surrounding forest.
 The views from the top are spectacular, and the castle grounds are far less crowded than the Pena Palace.

 Lisbon is a charming European city.
 Its history and culture rival that of Madrid or Paris while its vibrant nightlife and shopping are on par with Barcelona or Milan.
-Four days in Lisbon is a great introduction to this exciting city and its neighbouring towns.
-I enjoyed my entire trip in Lisbon and hope that, with the help of my Lisbon itinerary, you will too!
+Four days in Lisbon is a great introduction to this exciting city and its neighboring towns.
+I enjoyed my entire trip to Lisbon and hope that, with the help of my Lisbon itinerary, you will too!